esmesh/reaper/docs/DesignOverview.md

 ```

 ### Design for Attributes that do **not** require access to the project source code
+- Create a folder with the name of the attribute
+- Create a main.py file inside the folder
+- Implement the run method
 ### Design for Attributes that do **require** access to the project source code
 - Query the database to get the project URL
 - Read the project files using this URL using any preferred library